sunpy/sunpy/docs/how_to/parse_time.rst

     >>> import pandas
     >>> from sunpy.time import parse_time

-The following examples show how to use `sunpy.time.parse_time` to parse various time formats, including both strings and objects, into an `astropy.time.Time` object(s).
+The following examples show how to use `sunpy.time.parse_time` to parse various time formats, including both strings and objects, into an `astropy.time.Time` object.

 strings
 -------